tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-with-consensus-key.md

 This separation of roles is useful for reducing the exposure of the primary baker key (which holds funds and has broader permissions) by isolating consensus-related tasks to a different key.
 If compromised, only the consensus operations are affected, not the funds held by the baker's main account.

-If an attacker gains control of the consensus key, they can only sign blocks and endorse operations.
+If an attacker gains control of the consensus key, they can sign blocks and endorse operations.
 They can maliciously double-bake or double-attest on your behalf, slashing your funds.
-They can also transfer all baker fund that are not locked/staked in the security deposit by using the drain operation.
+They can also transfer all baker funds that are not locked/staked in the security deposit by using the drain operation.
 To eliminate the risk of fund draining by the consensus key, it is recommended to lock/stake all baking funds in the security deposit.
 It's further recommended to rotate the consensus key before stopping the baking operations and unstaking the security deposit.

 ---